I have been reflecting on my pre-natal experience over the last few days and wanted to share my experience with new and expecting Dads.

 I think I could have been a more supportive partner to Dani if I’d had more Dad friends.
 When Teddy had the slightest ailment the both of us would panic.
 I didn’t have anyone to sound the ‘crazy’ off!
 We had also suffered pregnancy loss before we had Teddy and I think that made us cling onto him just a little more.

-The one thing I notice now that I look back is that very few people asked me how I was.
+The one thing I notice now when I look back is that very few people asked me how I was.
 Friends and family would call and ask how the baby was doing, how Dani was recovering from the birth etc. Dani had a lot of support which I want to make clear was absolutely the right thing!
 Her Mum and friends fussed about her, and whenever we had a midwife appointment or health visitor call they asked how she was doing physically and emotionally.
 It gave her the opportunity to ask herself ‘am I ok?’.
 Dads don’t always do that.
 We are typically not very good at that.

 Being a new Dad, whether it’s first time or third time around, is challenging.
 It’s the most wonderful thing in the world, but it’s tough.
 And those first weeks are a complete whirlwind and life is turned upside down.
 Throw in some serious sleep deprivation and it can feel like survival of the fittest at times.
-But it does get better, trust me – I’ve been there, done it and got 2 t-shirts and I wouldn’t swap it for anything in the world.
+But it does get better, trust me – I’ve been there, done it and got 2 t-shirts and I wouldn’t swap them for anything in the world.